-This relates to UK Visa Document Requirements for Standard Visitor Visa Applications as Family, General Tourist and Business Visitor to the UK.
+This relates to documents required for UK visitor visa for Standard Visitor Visa Applications as Family, General Tourist and Business Visitor to the UK.

 Supporting Documents for UK Visitor Visa